amdabek/Baza-Danych-biuro-podr-y/README.md

-# Baza-Danych-biuro-podry
+# travel agency
-Miniprojket w Oracle PL/SQL zrobiony na zajęcia z baz danych
+Miniprojct in Oracle PL/SQL done for "Databases" at AGH University of Science and Technology